kalisio/feathers-distributed/README.md

 * `HIGHEST_PORT` to select the ending port of the port range to be used by cote
 * `COTE_DELAY` (ms) to define the delay before initializing cote
 * `PUBLICATION_DELAY` (ms) to define the delay before publishing services

+### Cloud deployment

+Cloud providers don't (and they probably won't) support broadcast/multicast out of the box as required to be a zero-configuration module.
+In this case, the most simple approach is usually to rely on a centralized discovery based on [Redis](https://redis.io/) instance.
+More details can be found in the [cote documentation](https://github.com/dashersw/cote#using-centralized-discovery-tools) but you can have a look to our [Kargo](https://kalisio.github.io/kargo/) solution for a working configuration.

+More specifically check the [docker compose files](https://github.com/kalisio/kargo/tree/master/deploy) of our Redis instance and one of our app running `feathers-distributed`like [Kano](https://kalisio.github.io/kano/).
+You will see that you need to open at least some port to make it work and take care of initialization delay if you'd like to add a healthcheck.

 ## License